 It is widely acknowledged that a Rolex watch makes a sound investment, probably the soundest in the luxury goods world.
-Take ownership of just about any model in the brand’s comprehensive range and you can be reasonably assured that it will, at worst, hold its value and in most cases appreciate over the years.
+Take ownership of just about any model in the brand’s comprehensive range and you can be reasonably assured that it will (at worst) hold its value and in most cases, even appreciate over the years.
 Of course, as with anything, some pieces will perform better than others and the trick for those looking to hedge their bets is being able to spot the ones destined for future greatness before the rest of the industry catches on to them.

-There is no exact science to it.
-It is nigh on impossible to predict where the golden eggs are buried, otherwise we could have all bought up armfuls of exotic dial Daytonas in the 60s and be living the high life today.
+Now, there is no exact science to spotting the future classics.
+It is virtually impossible to predict where the golden eggs are buried – otherwise, we would have all bought up armfuls of exotic dial ‘Paul Newman’ Daytona watches in the 1960s and be living the high life today.
 However. some of the current production models stand out so much that they have the ‘uniqueness’ factor to become future classics, and the Rolex Yacht-Master II 116689 might just be one of those watches.

 A case diameter of 44mm makes the Yacht-Master II tied for the title of the largest watch in the brand’s fleet, matched only in scale by another aquatic monster, the Rolex Deepsea Sea-Dweller.
-It was also, for its day, by far the most complex model the brand had ever launched.
-Rolex make very few complicated watches, preferring the simple elegance of three-hand timekeeping, throwing in the occasional GMT function or a straightforward chronograph to mix things up a bit.
+It was also (for its day) by far the most complex model the brand had ever launched.
+Rolex makes very few complicated watches, preferring the simple elegance of three-hand timekeeping and throwing in the occasional GMT or chronograph function to mix things up a bit.

 The Ring Command Bezel

-It is a bravura piece of engineering, and one that required Rolex’s boffins to come up with a new way to cram so much tech into one watch.
-The key innovative difference they made was to incorporate the bezel, usually little more than a decorative feature, into the overall mechanism and the working mechanics of the watch.
+The Rolex Yacht-Master II is a bravura piece of engineering and one that required Rolex’s boffins to come up with a new way to cram so much tech into one watch.
+The key innovative difference made was to incorporate the bezel, which is typically little more than a decorative feature, into the overall mechanism and the working mechanics of the watch.
 Called the Ring Command Bezel, it is directly linked to the Yacht-Master II’s internal movement, acting as an on/off switch and unlocking the various operations to create a surprisingly easy and straightforward setting process.

-Rotating the surround counterclockwise through 90° allows for the countdown duration to be set via the crown, and returning it to its start position locks and, crucially, memorizes it.
-The start and stop procedures, and the flyback function, are then all controlled with the pushers at two and four o’clock.
+Rotating the bezel counterclockwise 90° allows for the countdown duration to be set via the winding crown, and returning it to its start position locks and (crucially) memorizes the desired countdown time setting.
+The start and stop procedures, along with the flyback/fly-forward functionality, are then all controlled with the pair of pushers located at two and four o’clock.
 This marked the first time that a bezel had been integrated in such a way, and it worked so well that Rolex has further refined the concept and included a more advanced version of it into the Sky-Dweller to enable access to its annual calendar and dual timezone settings.

 The engine driving all this virtuosity is a heavily reworked version of the Cal.
-4130 taken from the Daytona.
+4130 taken from the Rolex Daytona.
 The Cal.
-4160 (upgraded post-2013 to the COSC-certified Cal.
-4161) took some 35,000 hours of perfecting, using the Rolex-specific vertical clutch and column wheel system found on Rolex’s legendary racing chronograph.
-At the time of its release, the Rolex Caliber 4161 was also the brand’s most component heavy movement, containing some 360 parts, many of them only possible through the use of UV-LiGA, a fabrication technology used to create micro-structures.
+4160 (later upgraded in 2013 to the Cal.
+4161) took some 35,000 hours of perfecting, using a variation of the vertical clutch and column wheel system found on Rolex’s legendary racing chronograph.
+At the time of its release, the Rolex Caliber 4161 was also the brand’s most component-heavy movement, containing some 360 parts, many of them only possible to create through the use of UV-LiGA, a fabrication technology used to manufacture precision microstructures.

 With a solid 18k white gold case and bracelet topped off with a 950 platinum bezel, the Rolex Yacht-Master II reference 116689 is one of the most expensive watches in the brand’s lineup – At retail, the asking price is nearly $50k.
-This means there just aren’t many examples of this watch in circulation, because there aren’t that many people willing to shell out for it.
-Those who want a white metal Yacht-Master II are far more likely to plump for the Oystersteel model at around a third of the cost, albeit with a giveaway blue bezel.
+This means there just aren’t all that many examples of this model in circulation, because there aren’t that many people willing to shell out for it.
+Those who want a white metal Yacht-Master II are far more likely to opt for the Oystersteel model at around a third of the cost, albeit with a giveaway blue bezel.

-The Yacht-Master II Ref.
-116689 then is an ultra rare version of an already pretty rare watch.
-You simply don’t see many of this particular reference doing the rounds, and that is a well-proven recipe for a timepiece likely to become highly sought after once it becomes no longer available at a retail level.
+The Rolex Yacht-Master II 116689 then is an ultra-rare version of an already pretty rare watch.
+You simply don’t see many examples of this particular reference out in the wild, and that is a well-proven recipe for a timepiece likely to become highly sought after once it becomes no longer available at a retail level.
 The reference 116689 also has an aesthetic that sets it apart in the range.
 It has a more solid look to it than the other references in the series, and the vast expanse of silvery-white metal somehow makes the watch look bigger on the wrist.